MicrosoftDocs/VBA-Docs/api/Excel.workbook.publishtodocs.md

 ---
-title: Workbook.PublishToDocs Method (Excel) ms.assetid: 8e2a3208-6cfa-4aac-8c1c-76c0c826461a
+title: Workbook.PublishToDocs method (Excel) ms.assetid: 8e2a3208-6cfa-4aac-8c1c-76c0c826461a
 ms.date: 06/08/2017
 ms.prod: excel
 ---

-# Workbook.PublishToDocs Method (Excel)
+# Workbook.PublishToDocs method (Excel)

 Saves the workbook and publishes it to a document.